Inside: Worried about being away from your kids? 5 bookish ways to show them they’re loved, even when you’re apart + FREE diamonds!

 I can imagine his SMILE as he pores over the pictures.

 The frown has gone and the headache has lifted.
+Being away from our kids doesn’t have to be so hard.

 Right, it’s time for me to head to the airport.